C. H. J. Taylor: Second Cleveland administration

-Cleveland nominated Taylor as Minister to Bolivia in September, 1893.
+Cleveland nominated Taylor as Minister to Bolivia in September 1893.
 After almost five months of delay, the Senate refused to confirm the nomination, claiming the Bolivians would not accept a black representative.
-Cleveland then nominated Taylor to be Recorder of Deeds for the District of Columbia, also a highly controversial nomination since District Democrats wished one of their own to have the position.
+Cleveland then nominated Taylor to be Recorder of Deeds for the District of Columbia, which was also a highly controversial nomination since District Democrats wished for one of their own to have the position.
 Taylor’s nomination was ultimately confirmed by the Senate, owing partly to the intervention of the venerable Frederick Douglass, who had previously been Recorder.

 Throughout his tenure as Recorder, Taylor continued to face intense criticism.
 The Civil Service Commission, among whose members was Theodore Roosevelt, found him guilty of unfair campaign levies on African American civil servants and recommended his dismissal to President Cleveland.
 He was also accused by the editor of the Washington Bee, Calvin Chase, of immoral relationships with women.
 Taylor successfully sued Chase for libel, resulting in a jail term for Chase.
 Cleveland did not act on the Commission's recommendation, and Taylor continued as Recorder of Deeds through the rest of the Democratic administration.

 Post-Cleveland life

 Following the Democratic defeat in 1896, Taylor practiced law for a time in Baltimore before becoming dean of the Law department at Morris Brown College in Atlanta.
 He continued to practice law, give speeches, and edit a newspaper, the Southern Appeal, until his health went into decline.
-He died in May, 1899, and was interred in Baltimore.
+He died in May 1899 and was interred in Baltimore.

 Taylor’s personal relationship with Grover Cleveland became the subject of controversy in 1904 when a Republican congressman from Kansas, attempting to counter Democratic criticisms of Theodore Roosevelt for dining with Booker T. Washington, claimed that Cleveland had dined with Taylor.
 Weeks of claims and counter-claims followed, including a letter from Cleveland himself denying he had ever lunched with Taylor.
 There was suspicion that Cleveland was thinking of running for a third presidential term and wanted to curry favor with white southerners, for many of whom "social equality" between blacks and whites was a taboo.

 As late as 1936, a white Democratic politician from Kansas City, Joseph B. Shannon, on the occasion of the dedication of a series of portraits of District of Columbia Recorders of Deeds, praised Taylor for his “courage and convictions”: “It took courage for a colored man to take the stand that Taylor took at that time,” Shannon said.
 “And I want to say here that he had that courage, coupled with an intelligence and independence of thought that in my opinion links his name with such men of his race as Booker Washington, Paul Dunbar, Paul Robeson, Countee Cullen and others whose names have brought honor to the Negro race of the country.”